 Love the design of the curtain mechanism.
 It has magnets to keep them together and really have it blackout for good sleep.

-The view of the river was so lovely – at night and during the day (see below).
-The other smaller room, did not have a view but this made up for it!
+The view of the river was so lovely – at night and during the day (see bottom of the post).
+The other smaller room did not have a view but this made up for it!

 It was late and we were hungry, so we decided to go to Canal City Mall which is so conveniently connected to the hotel and grab a bite!
 Since it was Oct 30, we also saw lots of fun Halloween decor.
 This was like their food court.